Give the nitrile and organometallic reagent you would use to make... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Give the nitrile and organometallic reagent you would use to make the following ketones.
-There are two possible answers for both. (b)
+There are two possible answers for both. (a)

 Verified Solution